openharmony/docs/en/application-dev/graphics/drawing-guidelines.md

-# Using Drawing to Draw and Display Graphics
+# Using Drawing to Draw and Display Graphics (C/C++)

 ## When to Use

 The native drawing module provides APIs for drawing 2D graphics and text.

 The graphics and text drawn by using the APIs cannot be directly displayed on the screen.
-To display the drawn graphics and text, you'll need the capabilities provided by the **\<XComponent>** and native Window module.
+To display the drawn graphics and text, you'll need the capabilities provided by the **\<XComponent>** and native window module.

 ## Available APIs

 The table below lists the common native drawing APIs.
-For details about all the APIs, see [Drawing](../reference/native-apis/_drawing.md).
+For details about all the APIs, see [Drawing](../reference/apis-arkgraphics2d/_drawing.md).

 | API| Description|
 | -------- | -------- |